saranshhalwai/courtroom-rp/README.md

 - `Agent`: Represents a generic participant in the trial.
 - `Moderator`: Manages trial phases and speaker decisions.
-- `Judge`: Delivers the final ruling based on the trial transcript.
-- `Participant`: Represents additional roles like witnesses or consultants.

 ## How It Works